seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 It is indubitably clear, then, that the epithet *dīpaṁ*, or island, has to be understood in a deeper sense when it refers to Nibbāna.
 It is that owning nothing and grasping nothing, that puts an end to decay and death.

-Though we have yet to finish the discussion of the *Dhatuvibhaṅgasutta*, the stage is already set now to understand the significance of a certain brief discourse in the *Udāna*, which is very often quoted in discussions on Nibbāna.
+Though we have yet to finish the discussion of the *Dhātuvibhaṅgasutta*, the stage is already set now to understand the significance of a certain brief discourse in the *Udāna*, which is very often quoted in discussions on Nibbāna.
 For facility of understanding, we shall take it up now, as it somehow fits into the context.

 *Atthi, bhikkhave, ajātaṁ abhūtaṁ akataṁ asaṅkhataṁ.
 No ce taṁ, bhikkhave, abhavissa ajātaṁ abhūtaṁ akataṁ asaṅkhataṁ, nayidha jātassa bhūtassa katassa saṅkhatassa nissaraṇaṁ paññāyetha.
 Yasmā ca kho, bhikkhave, atthi ajātaṁ abhūtaṁ akataṁ asaṅkhataṁ, tasmā jātassa bhūtassa katassa saṅkhatassa nissaraṇaṁ paññāyati*.[^fn493]